Newbee-ana/FCoTNet/README.md

 CuDNN7.0

 # Usage Method(train with our dataset)
 The model's backbone is ResNet.
-In our training, we use our dataset.
+In our training, we use our 5-fold cross-validation dataset.

 ```
 # train and val